haskellfoundation/tech-proposals/proposals/000-error-messages.md

 and [this blog post](https://well-typed.com/blog/2021/08/the-new-ghc-diagnostic-infrastructure/) describe roughly the state of play.
 However, this work currently lacks a very important
 ingredient: clients.
-That is, if GHC is exporting new, fancy datatypes encoding its error messages, are these datatypes of use to, say, HLS?
+That is, if GHC is exporting new, fancy datatypes encoding its error messages, are these datatypes of use to HLS?
 We've reached out to potential clients for feedback, but the best response we've gotten is something along the lines of "sure, looks good".
-That's encouraging, but I would want to a little more coordination to make sure that the interface GHC is building is one that can be easily consumed.
+That's encouraging, but I would want to have a little more coordination to make sure that the interface GHC is building is one that can be easily consumed.
 The HF could help here by coordinating this communication between projects.

-Furthermore, if this is successful in increasing interop between (say) GHC and HLS, then we can expand the idea to other tooling, as well.

 The website describing error messages and error-generator identification are both fresh in this proposal.